Scary Haunted Houses: Love or Hate, It’s Okay Either Way

 Being honest with yourself about exactly what sensory inputs you struggle with will help determine if a haunted house is something you can reasonably expect to tolerate or if it’s better to opt for a calmer activity.

-Remember, that’s perfectly okay not to go!
+Remember, it’s perfectly okay not to go!
 Many people don’t like scary haunted houses in general.

 Ask About Accommodations

-Others may permit noise-cancelling headphones or allow a guest to carry a glow stick that signals monsters to avoid jump scares.
+Others may permit noise-canceling headphones or allow a guest to carry a glow stick that signals monsters to avoid jump scares.

 If you explain your situation, most haunted houses will try to work with you to make the experience more enjoyable.
-Knowing accommodations are available can make the decision of whether or not to go much easier.
+Knowing accommodations are available can decide whether or not to go much easier.

 Scary Haunted Houses: Start Small